tenkuu/tenkuu.github.io/README.md

 Minimalist manga reader

 # Usage
-Online
 1. Type in the archive number and number of pages.
-4. Click submit and it will load them.
+2. Click submit and it will load them.